University of Florida Homepage

 IN 1935

 UF President John J. Tigert created General College out of concern that UF students were not getting a strong liberal arts education.
-Many universities across the nation formed general colleges […]
+Many universities across the nation formed general colleges in the 1930s to strengthen students’ core education and to provide better counseling services to undergraduates.
+The attrition rate was very high at the time—1/3 […]

 IN 1934